gerigor/wc-custom-meta-rest-support/readme.md

 - Use WooCommerce REST API to update or retrieve those fields.

 ## Note:
-The "Single?" checkbox doesn’t retain its state after saving — it's ok, will fix later.
+Probabli, the "Single?" checkbox doesn’t retain its state after saving, will fix it later.

 ### To update a registered field via REST:
 ```